yzhai64/fh-agents-course/units/en/unit2/smolagents/why_use_smolagents.md

 ## What is `smolagents`?

-`smolagents` is the simplest framework to build powerful agents.
-It provides the LLM the _agency_ to access the real world, for example, by calling a search or image generation tool.
+`smolagents` is a simple yet powerful framework for building AI agents.
+It provides LLMs with the _agency_ to interact with the real world, such as calling search or image generation tools.
 AI agents are programs where LLM outputs control the workflow.

-smolagents offers several advantages over other frameworks:
+### Key Advantages of `smolagents`

-* Simple in terms of code complexity with minimal abstractions.
+- **Simplicity:** Minimal code complexity and abstractions.
-* Support for any LLM through integration with Hugging Face's tools and external tools.
+- **Flexible LLM Support:** Works with any LLM through integration with Hugging Face tools and external APIs.
-* First-class support for Code Agents, which write their actions in code.
+- **Code-First Approach:** First-class support for Code Agents that directly write their actions in code.
-* Integration with HF Hub, which, for example, allows using Gradio Spaces as tools.
+- **HF Hub Integration:** Seamless integration with Hugging Face Hub, allowing the use of Gradio Spaces as tools.

-It also offers the features introduced in the previous section.
-Code agents are a key component of this framework.
-For some LLMs agentds, they use JSON for writing the actions that the agent needs to execute, which must be parsed for execution.
-In comparison, smolagents directly aim for tool calling in code.
-You can refer to the diagram below for a better understanding of this concept:
+### Code vs. JSON Actions
+Unlike other frameworks where agents write actions in JSON that require parsing, `smolagents` focuses on direct tool calls in code, simplifying the execution process.
+The following diagram illustrates this difference:

 ![Code vs. JSON actions](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/code_vs_json_actions.png)

+### Agent Types in `smolagents`
+Agents in `smolagents` inherit from [MultiStepAgent](https://huggingface.co/docs/smolagents/main/en/reference/agents#smolagents.MultiStepAgent), enabling them to operate in multiple steps, where each step consists of:
+- One thought
+- One tool call and execution

+There are two types of agents available:
+1. **[CodeAgent](https://huggingface.co/docs/smolagents/main/en/reference/agents#smolagents.CodeAgent):** The default agent type that writes tool calls using Python.
+2. **[ToolCallingAgent](https://huggingface.co/docs/smolagents/main/en/reference/agents#smolagents.ToolCallingAgent):** Writes tool calls in JSON.

+We will explore each agent type in more detail in the following units.

+### Model Integration in `smolagents`
+`smolagents` supports flexible LLM integration, allowing you to use any callable model as long as it meets [certain criteria](https://huggingface.co/docs/smolagents/main/en/reference/models).
+To simplify connections with various model types, the framework provides predefined classes:

+- **[TransformersModel](https://huggingface.co/docs/smolagents/main/en/reference/models#smolagents.TransformersModel):** Implements a local `transformers` pipeline for seamless integration.
+- **[HfApiModel](https://huggingface.co/docs/smolagents/main/en/reference/models#smolagents.HfApiModel):** Wraps Hugging Face's [InferenceClient](https://huggingface.co/docs/huggingface_hub/main/en/guides/inference) to support the [Inference API](https://huggingface.co/docs/api-inference/index) and [Inference Providers](https://huggingface.co/blog/inference-providers).
+- **[LiteLLMModel](https://huggingface.co/docs/smolagents/main/en/reference/models#smolagents.LiteLLMModel):** Leverages [LitLLM](https://www.litellm.ai/) for lightweight model interactions.
+- **[OpenAIServerModel](https://huggingface.co/docs/smolagents/main/en/reference/models#smolagents.OpenAIServerModel):** Connects to models compatible with the OpenAI API server.
+- **[AzureOpenAIServerModel](https://huggingface.co/docs/smolagents/main/en/reference/models#smolagents.AzureOpenAIServerModel):** Supports integration with any Azure OpenAI deployment.

+This flexibility ensures that developers can choose the most suitable model integration for their specific use cases.

 ## When to use smolagents